ModTheGungeon/ETGMod/STYLE.md

 ---

-Note: This document may (and probably will) be changed.
+Note: This document may be changed.
 Make sure to check every once in a while to see if something's been changed.
 The version number will be modified if so.